almshary/Asus-Z170-A-Opencore-0.9.3/README.md

 # Asus-Z170-A-Opencore 0.7.4

 This is an OpenCore version of ASUS Z170-A Hackintosh EFI.
-It works on macOS Monterey 12 beta 10 (21A5552a).
+It works on macOS Monterey 12.0.1 (21A559).
 FCPX GPU rendering works smoothly.
 HDR can be enabled.

 ![Z170A](https://github.com/almshary/Asus-Z170-A-Opencore/blob/main/ScreenShot.png)